perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

             .to("name-formatted", Produced.with(Serdes.String(), Serdes.String()))
 ```

-Now if we (inner) join the stream to the table and send these messages and then start the application up we more
+Now if we (inner) join the stream to the table and send these messages and then start the application up.
-messages

 ```shell
 zara:a